projectchrono/chrono/doxygen/documentation/installation/module_modal_installation.md

 5. Press 'Configure' again, then 'Generate', and proceed as usual in the installation instructions.

 <div class="ce-info">
-The current develop branch of Spectra is under development.
+The `develop` branch of Spectra is under development.
 You might get some warnings during the build process.
 </div>

 <div class="ce-info">